 Other Facts You Should Know About a Charitable Lead Trust

 There are two general types of charitable lead trusts—a grantor charitable lead trust and a nongrantor charitable lead trust.
 Each can be in the form of a unitrust or an annuity trust.
 A grantor charitable lead trust provides an income tax deduction on its creation to the grantor (donor); however the grantor is taxed on the income paid to the charity.
 There are limited uses for grantor charitable lead trusts in both the unitrust and annuity variations.
 Therefore, a majority of estates use a nongrantor charitable lead annuity trust.

 A nongrantor charitable lead annuity trust is primarily used in conjunction with an overall estate plan to provide a vehicle that not only greatly reduces the gift and estate tax on the transfer of high growth assets to heirs, but also provides a transfer of the growth tax free.
 Often you can remain as the trustee during the term of the trust to control management of its assets.
 Not only is the income from the trust paid to charity and not taxed to you, but it may also replace or enhance outright charitable gifts you wish to make.

 The gift and estate tax deduction on the original transfer of assets is an Internal Revenue Service calculation based on the fair market value transferred minus the present value of the income stream to charity.
 The longer the term, the greater the deduction.
 Although this method is an attractive way to transfer assets to heirs and make a substantial gift to the Church or one of its institutions, it works best when used in estates of approximately $5 million or more.

-Like other tools mentioned in this section, the charitable lead trust is most frequently used in conjunction with nongrantor annuity trusts, irrevocable life insurance trusts, Private Foundations or alternate foundations like Donor Advised Funds and Support Organizations, and many other estate-planning vehicles.
+Like other tools mentioned in this section, the charitable lead trust is most frequently used in conjunction with nongrantor annuity trusts, irrevocable life insurance trusts, Private Foundations or alternate foundations like Donor Advised Funds, and many other estate-planning vehicles.